← Academic re-test index

 1. Reporting window.
 The BTM-side run uses 2009-01 onward, which begins immediately after the SEC EDGAR XBRL filing mandate took effect, whereas the paper's anchor is 1963 to 2001.
 We split this into three sub-windows for regime-sensitivity diagnostics.
 Window A covers 2009-01 to 2015-12, Window B covers 2016-01 to 2026-04, and Window C is the pooled 2009-01 to 2026-04 sample.

-2. Per-signal eligible universe.
+2. Per-signal eligible universe for Tables I, II, and III.
 JT (individual price momentum) and FH (52-week-high ratio) are computed on the Tiingo-only spine, which is roughly 15,099 cumulative NYSE, NASDAQ, NYSE-MKT, and AMEX common-stock USD-denominated tickers drawn from public.historical_daily_prices.
 The per-formation-date count grows from about 3,900 in 2009 to about 7,800 by 2022 and averages around 5,500 across the full 2009 to 2026 window.
-MG (industry momentum) requires the 2-digit SIC code from public.edgartools_companies and is therefore computed on the SEC ∩ Tiingo intersection, which spans roughly 2,200 tickers in 2009 growing to about 6,100 by 2026 as SEC EDGAR coverage expanded.
+MG (industry momentum) requires the 2-digit SIC code from public.edgartools_companies and is therefore computed on the SEC Tiingo intersection, which spans roughly 2,200 tickers in 2009 growing to about 6,100 by 2026 as SEC EDGAR coverage expanded.
 At any given formation date the JT and FH cohorts and the MG cohorts are not drawn from the same eligible universe.
 This boosts statistical power for JT and FH at the cost of precluding a strict three-way comparison on identical universes.
+Inside Table III the comparison is between JT and FH only, both of which run on the Tiingo-only spine, so the pairwise nested comparison is apples-to-apples on that table.

 References